yuvalmGS/gigaspaces-wiki-jekyll/xap97/task-execution-over-the-space.markdown

 An exception thrown within the `execute` operation will not cause the transaction to rollback (since it might be a valid exception).
 Transaction commit/rollback is controlled just by the client the executed the task.

+{% tip %}
-{% lampon %} When executing distributed tasks or tasks that executed on more than one node within the same execution should use the distributed transaction manager.
+When executing distributed tasks or tasks that executed on more than one node within the same execution should use the distributed transaction manager.
 Tasks that execute just on a single node can use the distributed transaction manager, but should use the local transaction manager.
+{%endtip%}

 {% anchor j.u.c.
 ExecutorService %}